Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
-We need to embrace this change rather than fear it."
+We need to embrace this change, even if it means making tough choices.
+The future of our economy depends on it, but I see your point about the need for safeguards."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We must advocate for those who have no voice."